Vassula Rydén: Writings

-In November 1985 when Rydén was living in Bangladesh, she says she experienced an extraordinary sensation when writing a grocery list, a list of cocktail party expenses, or a list of errands.
+In November 1985 when Rydén was living in Bangladesh, she said she experienced an extraordinary sensation when writing a grocery list, a list of cocktail party expenses, or a list of errands.
 Rydén says she suddenly experienced a light electrical feeling in her right hand and, at the same time, an invisible presence.
 She was unable to open her hand or lift her arm.
 She said "an invisible force pushed my hand.
 I was not afraid, I do not know why."
 She says she permitted her hand to be guided and that she wrote a line in a very different style from her own with the words: "I am your guardian Angel and my name is Daniel."
 Rydén says that this guardian Angel prepared her for three months to become a conduit of spiritual messages.
 After a few weeks of such training, Rydén says she had a vision and message from Jesus Christ.

-Rydén has also received messages from what she says is the Devil.
-An evil presence has moved her hand to write, sometimes making her write sensible words.
-She says that Jesus taught her to discern which spirits were engaging her in the writing of messages, and that the Devil's hand thus became recognizable to her.
+Rydén also received messages from what she says is the Devil.
+An evil presence had moved her hand to write, sometimes making her write sensible words.
+She said that Jesus taught her to discern which spirits were engaging her in the writing of messages, and that the Devil's hand thus became recognizable to her.

-After six months of receiving messages, Rydén says she was directed by her guardian angel to find a local American priest named James "Jim" Fannan and tell him about her experiences.
+After six months of receiving messages, Rydén said she was directed by her guardian angel to find a local American priest named James "Jim" Fannan and tell him about her experiences.
 First, though, she encountered a German priest named Karl who said she was mentally imbalanced and should consult a doctor.
 After several more visits from Rydén, Karl summoned Fannan and the two priests watched Rydén at times when she says she received messages.
 Fannan's initial response was that the messages were not from God but were some evil spirit.
 Fannan instructed Rydén to refuse the messages.
 Distraught, Rydén went home and asked her guardian angel for guidance about Fannan; she says that God told her "I will bend him."
 In early 1987, Fannan told Rydén to speak with the priest Raymond Dujarrier.
 Preparing to travel to Dujarrier, Rydén says she received an evil message: "A liar was guiding you, collect everything and burn it."
 Seconds later, Rydén says she felt the presence of God who guided her hand to write: "I will be with you till the end, we are united forever; let My Light shine on you child; I am Yahweh guiding you; glorify Me by loving Me..."
 Dujarrier assessed the messages as "Divine Revelations of the Heart", and he told Rydén they were given to her to benefit others.
 After Dujarrier's positive evaluation, Fannan changed his mind and became Rydén's first ardent supporter in the Catholic church.
 He served as her spiritual adviser, occasionally traveling with her to introduce her to new groups.